Einselection, Equilibrium and Cosmology: The ACL model and equilibrium

 where $s$ and $e$ refer to the system and environment.
 The system is a SHO, truncated in a particular way to enable stable numerical computation.
 The second term in Eqn.~\ref{eqn:Hform} is the interaction term, where $q_s$ is the position operator of the SHO and

 The self Hamiltonian of the environment is given by

-The matrices $R^e$ and $R^e_I$ are independently constructed random Hermitian matrices which are held constant throughout a given calculation.
+The matrices $R^e$ and $R^e_I$ are independently constructed random Hermitian matrices which are held constant throughout a given calculation\footnote{Each independent matrix element is drawn uniformly from the interval $[-0.5,0.5]$.
+We have checked that (basically due to the central limit theorem) this is equivalent to drawing the random numbers from a normal distribution for the values of $N_e$ we consider.}.
 In~\cite{ACLintro} we provide full details of the ACL model, demonstrate its ability to reproduce standard results from the decoherence and einselection literature, and also demonstrate the ability of the ACL model to evolve into an equilibrium state.

 Figure~\ref{fig:equillibration} shows the evolution of the von Neumann entropy and system and environment energies for a product initial state.

 Initially the entropy grows and energy flows between $s$ and $e$, but later equilibration occurs: After $t\approx 10^3$ there is no net flow of energy and the entropy holds steady, up to small fluctuations.
 The equilibrium state used throughout this paper is arrived at by tracking this evolution and taking a snapshot of the state of the entire system at $t=3\times 10^6$, well into the equilibrium phase.
 We write this equilibrium state (in the full $w = s \otimes e$ space) as $\left| \mathcal{ E} \right\rangle $.\footnote{The energy curves in Fig.~\ref{fig:equillibration} show a noisy period as equilibrium fully sets in which gives the appearance, if closely scrutinized, that energy might not be completely conserved.
 This is an artifact of the energy in the interaction term of $H_w$ not being shown.
 Our techniques insure that the full energy of $w$ is conserved to machine precision~\cite{ACLintro}.}